mkowsiak/minecraft-server/README.md

 ```
 0 1 * * * /var/minecraft/backup/script.sh

+# You can set different time for syncing, but you can
+# also combine everything inside script.sh
+30 1 * * * /var/minecraft/backup/rsync-backup.sh
 ```

 It will run the backup each day at `1am`.
 The script will stop the server, perform the backup, and start the server after backup process is finished.
 Basically the rules to define what to run and at what time follows